 Some worry about riots and think the only solution is to clamp down on those with violent inclinations.
 Happy people do not riot.
 People given opportunities to better themselves generally avail themselves.
 People who feel justice prevails are more confident about their everyday affairs.
 Understanding the contributions and plights of others leads to co-operation and compassion instead of fear and resentment.
 Again long term benefits flow from long term thinking

 At the risk of having all my previous arguments dismissed I would also like to tackle the abortion issue.
 No one confronted with the reality likes abortion.
-Some people go along with the suggestion that the best course is to make it illegal or as difficult as possible; it is horrifying and offensive.
+Some people go along with the suggestion that the best course is to make it illegal or as difficult as possible.
 They overlook some of the facts that opened up legal abortions--the deaths and consequent infertility of young women.
 Better solutions are offered by Democrats--sex education, easy access to contraceptives, maternity and paternity policies, medicare for all.

 P.S.
 Run-off elections are a step in the right direction.
 No politician should claim they have a mandate or even that they represent the will of the people unless at least half the people voted for them.
 Some might go further and point out that some people didn't bother to vote and in fact credibility is at stake by the percentage of people who voted.
 The initial vote gives everyone a chance to express their feelings and vote for the candidate that closest represents their values.
 A second vote (if the first did not yield a candidate with 50%) gives everyone a second chance to evaluate their preference among only two choices.